nasa-fornax/fornax-images/src/README.rst

   in "tractor" or "base_image" changes.
 It also pushes the resulting images into the container registry of this repository.

+  This happens for every GitHub branch, not just "main".

   NB: when "base_image" changes, "tractor" will also be rebuilt against the new base_image related to the branch.
 However, if only "tractor" changes, "base_image" is not rebuilt.